We Can't Wait 6 Weeks: Rehab Early Postpartum Series

 Design client-centered treatment plans that support participation in ADLs, caregiving tasks, and daily life demands during early postpartum recovery

-Why This Training Matters for Clinical Leaders
+Why The 'Rehab Early' Series Matters for Clinical Leaders

 Clinical leaders will leave with tools to justify early intervention, align rehabilitation services with medical teams, and guide staff in delivering occupation- and function-based care across hospital, home, outpatient, and virtual settings.
 The week-by-week roadmap supports program development, onboarding, and mentorship of newer clinicians while reinforcing best practices in patient safety, documentation, and interdisciplinary collaboration.